zachmccabe/zachmccabe.github.io/_beijing/faq.md

 2. Bite-sized cultural tips.
 Get your shots.
 Avoid faux pas.
 3. A brief, and carefully curated, location list to help you hit the ground running.

-The field guide was intentionally written to give you essential info and then get out of your way, so that you can get on with making photos.
+The field guide is written to give you essential info and then get out of your way, so that you can get on with making photos.